Science and Engineering Investigation Awards

 Participating in the Awards not only provides an opportunity to actively use scientific inquiry or engineering design, but also to develop valuable skills in reasoning, communication, presentation, project planning and delivery, and working as part of a team.

-The Awards also provide a pathway to state, national and international recognition of excellence through the Tasmanian Science Talent Search, the BHP Science and Engineering Awards and the Regeneron International Science and Engineering Fair.
+The Awards also offer a pathway to state, national and international recognition of excellence through the Tasmanian Science Talent Search and the BHP Science and Engineering Awards.

 SEIA on Campus (Y 9-12)